Want to be a better metal detectorist? Start writing down everything in a metal detecting record log to keep track of all of your adventures!

 Please note, you will need to be able to read PDF files to open the document.
 This is typically standard software on every single computer and smart phone.

 If for some reason you are unable to open the file, you can always download the free Adobe Acrobat PDF Reader.
 Make sure you download it directly from the Adobe website to avoid any potential problems!

-I hope you enjoy these tips and the free printable metal detecting log for keeping track of your adventures!
+I hope you enjoy these tips and the free printable metal detecting log for keeping track of your adventures and making your own logbook for metal detecting.
 And of course, if you have any questions feel free to ask in the comments section below!